 Four color-patterns for the 7-loop, D-shaped braid.
 These color-patterns look very different, but they have almost the same starting setup.
 If you want, you can switch between any of the four patterns within the same braid…

 This is a 7-loop, D-shaped braid with a rounded upper surface and a flat lower surface.
-And a lot of different color-pattern possibilities.
+The braiding moves are almost exactly the same as those of a square braid, but it turns out very differently.
 The upper surface always looks very different from the lower surface…(video tutorial)

 This video-based tutorial teaches several color-pattern variations of a 7-loop flat braid with an extra move in some of the loop transfers.
 It’s a way to link loops of different colors, to force them to stay within one section of the braid, instead of migrating across the whole braid.
 I taught this earlier for flat double braids–this is the same technique, but here I’m teaching it with the flat variation of a 7-loop square braid.